 Planning Your Trip

 Visiting the Canadian Rockies requires advance planning, especially during July and August, when advance reservations are needed for accommodations and campgrounds.
 The information on this section of the Canadian Rockies Trail Guide website is designed to make your travel planning as informed as possible.
-Click on the links above for more information.

 Here is a checklist of tips to help you enjoy a safe and memorable Canadian Rockies hiking trip: